strawstack/CPUGame/README.md

 # TODO

+- [ ] GC should handle the tick.
+All other subscribe
+- [ ] Events fire based on the tick
+- [ ] Design CPUController and wires
 - [ ] interface for a destination.
 Methods:
     - [ ] check if busy
     - [ ] release what its holding